 In order to qualify for SDI, employees must have made at least $300 in wages, where SDI taxes were withheld during the base period - or generally one year.
 Employees also must file an accurate claim, including a certificate of disability signed by a healthcare provider.
 The amount of benefits awarded under SDI will depend on the amount of wages earned.
 SDI generally pays 55 percent of the wages earned, and is not taxed.

 Get Help Filing a Temporary Disability Claim

 The process of filing a temporary disability claim may seem simple and straightforward.
 Unfortunately, not all employers cooperate with disability and leave laws, or are willing to accommodate your needs.
-Before filing a temporary disability claim, contact The Law Offices of George Henderson to learn more about your legal rights.
+Before filing a temporary disability claim, contact The Henderson Work Injury Law Corp to learn more about your legal rights.